 So, save the positivity in Venture for when the average performance of VCs is in line with the massive opportunity that still lies ahead.
 Because the best of the worst is not a medal of honor, nor a parade anybody wants to watch.

-Innovation first needs to be untangled from a defunct deployment of risk before it can produce the real socioeconomic value that the public (both LPs and public shareholders) can trust again.
+Innovation first needs to be untangled from a defunct deployment of risk before it can produce the real social economic value that the public (both LPs and public shareholders) can trust again.
 That is the cancer that is raging inside the body of innovation and only those who don’t care about the future of innovation will take aspirin in the hopes to prolong a most comfortable existence in it.

 In memory of a dear friend and a gentle aunt who both lost their battle with cancer last month.